DNIF-Documentation/DNIF/kb/docs/hyperscale/Platform-Services/Supported-Automation/slack-configuration.md

 - In the **[Configuration](https://dnif.it/kb/uncategorized/configuring-automation/) Box**, enter the **Configuration Name** to uniquely identify this configuration.

-- [Create a webhook](https://dnif.it/kb/automation/supported-automation/webhook/) for a slack channel in your account.
+- [Create a webhook](/docs/hyperscale/Hunting-with-Workbooks/Getting-Started/how-to-create-a-workbook-2.md).for a slack channel in your account.

 - [Identify the content of headers and payload](https://api.slack.com/messaging/webhooks#posting_with_webhooks) that you need to provide in the Configuration Box.